It may not be bold, invigorating nor exciting.

-We are so in love with pastel we don’t mind checking out multiple places that’s a different theme of pastel!
-Call it what you will, but retro, vaporwave, and pastel is taking over the design aesthetic of the world because, it looks and feels good.
+We are so in love with pastel we don’t mind checking out multiple places that are a different theme of pastel!
+Call it what you will, but retro, vaporwave, and pastel are taking over the design aesthetic of the world because it looks and feels good.

 HOW TO ROCK PASTEL?

 Guide to looking amazing effortlessly with Pastel colors!

 Never overdo the cuddly look.
 Imagine yourself decked from head to toe with pastel lace and decorations.
 You’ll look more like a figure at the top of a 7 layer cake for the birthday of a 8-year-old girl.
 It’s just not doable in real life!
 Chill out, and let pastel be the accent once in a while instead of the limelight.
 Pair them with black, white, or other neutral tones.
 It’s also smart to find clothes that emphasized more on design instead of color, so there’s a layer of depth to your outfit.

 They go together like milk in coffee.
 Beige and coffee shades will help you balance out the feminine nature of pastels.
 Also, they look gorgeous with gray and cream tones.

 Pastel Color Blocking